Wallace Line: Historical context

-More recent work assessing biodiversity assemblages, phylogeny and using computer-based geospatial tools to analyze previous boundaries have led to patterns of division similar to those proposed through the 19th century, although some special cases not explained before are reinforced by these modern analyzes.
-Rueda et al. (2013), for instance, evaluated the distribution of land mammals, birds and amphibians in Wallace’s realms and concluded that the boundaries suggested by Wallace remain valid.
-Ali et al. (2020), in a different attempt, studied the fauna of Christmas Island and indicated that most of the ancestral colonizers of the Island's land mammals and amphibians disappeared from the Lombok Strait.
-Therefore, they propose a re-conformation of the Wallace’s Line so that the Christmas Island would be sited on the Australasian side of the biogeographical divide instead of the Oriental side.
+More recent work assessing biodiversity assemblages, phylogeny, and using computer-based geospatial tools to analyze previous boundaries have led to patterns of division similar to those proposed through the 19th century, although some special cases not explained before are reinforced by these modern analyses.

+for instance, evaluated the distribution of land mammals, birds, and amphibians in Wallace's realms and concluded that the boundaries suggested by Wallace remain valid.
+Ali et al. (2020), in a different attempt, studied the fauna of Christmas Island and indicated that most of the ancestral colonizers of the island's land mammals and amphibians disappeared from the Lombok Strait.
+Therefore, they propose a re-conformation of Wallace's Line so that Christmas Island would be sited on the Australasian side of the biogeographical divide, instead of the oriental side.

 Biogeography

 Understanding of the biogeography of the region centers on the relationship of ancient sea levels to the continental shelves.
 Wallace's Line is visible geographically when the continental shelf contours are examined.
 It figures as a deep-water channel that separates the southeastern edge of the Sunda Shelf from the Sahul Shelf.
-The Sunda Shelf links Borneo, Bali, Java, and Sumatra underwater to the mainland of southeastern Asia, while the Sahul Shelf connects Australia to New Guinea.
+The Sunda Shelf links Borneo, Bali, Java, and Sumatra underwater to the mainland of southeastern Asia, while the Sahul Shelf connects Australia to New Guinea and their adjacent islands.

-During the Glacial Period, when the ocean levels were up to 120 metres (390 ft) lower, both shelves were connected, uniting Asia and Australia with what are now islands on their respective continental shelves as continuous land masses.
-However, with the rise of sea levels, both were split in two shelves.
+During the Pleistocene, when the ocean levels were up to 120 metres (390 ft) lower, islands became connected, but never uniting Asia with Australia.
 Consequently, for over 50 million years, deep water between those two large continental shelf areas created a barrier that kept the flora and fauna of Australia separated from those of Asia.
 It can reasonably be concluded it was an ocean barrier preventing species migration because the physical aspects of the separated islands are very similar.
-Thus, Wallacea region consists of islands that were maintained isolated on their respective continental land masses, causing only those organisms able to cross the straits between islands to populate them.
-Alternatively,"Weber's Line" runs through this transitional area (to the east of center), at the tipping point between Asian species against those with Australian origins.
+Thus, the Wallacea region consists of islands that remained isolated on their respective continental land masses, with only those organisms capable of crossing the straits between islands populating them.

+Alternatively, "Weber's line" runs through this transitional area (to the east of center), at the tipping point between Asian species against those with Australian origins.